cnlab/LP2-wellbeing-prediction/README.md

 -   `make all`: This executes all analyses across Study1, Study2, and Study3.
 -   To run specific studies: `make Study1` `make Study2` `make Study3`
 -   To run specific analyses within a study: `make Study1-Post-subscale` `make Study1-item-level-prediction` `make Study1-subscale-prediction` `make Study2-Wellbeing-Prediction-Subscale` `make Study2_comparing-methods` `make Study3-WBP`

-Each of these runs the main analyses for the corresponding study.

 ### Notes